Enragés

-The Enragés were not a unified party, rather the individual figureheads that comprised the group identified as the Enragés worked for their own objectives and evidence of cooperation is inconclusive.
-As individual political personalities, the Enragés had anarchist-like tendencies; being suspicious of most political organizations and individuals, while resisting ties to others.
+The Enragés were not a unified party, but rather a set of individuals who worked for their own objectives, and evidence of cooperation between them is inconclusive.
 The leaders did not view themselves as part of a cohesive movement, with Roux even calling for Varlet's arrest at one point.
-The notion of the Enragés as a cohesive group was perpetuated by the Jacobins as they lumped their critics Leclerc and Roux into one group.
+The notion of the Enragés as a cohesive group was perpetuated by the Jacobins, as they lumped their critics to the left into one group.

 Primary demands

-In 1793, Jacques Roux delivered a speech at the National Convention known as the Manifesto of the Enragés that represents the essential demands of the group.
-He asserted that freedom and equality were thus far "vain phantoms" because the rich had profited from the French Revolution at the expense of the poor.
-To remedy this, he proposed measures for price controls, arguing: "Those goods necessary to all should be delivered at a price accessible to all".
+In 1793, Jacques Roux delivered a speech at the National Convention known as the Manifesto of the Enragés that represented the essential demands of the group.
+He asserted that freedom and equality had thus far been "vain phantoms", because the rich had profited from the French Revolution at the expense of the poor.
+To remedy this, he proposed measures for price controls, arguing, "Those goods necessary to all should be delivered at a price accessible to all".
 He also called for strict punishments against actors engaged in speculation and monopoly.
 He demanded the National Convention take severe action to repress counterrevolutionary activity, promising to "show them [enemies] those immortal pikes that overthrew the Bastille".
-Lastly, he accused the National Convention of ruining the finances of the state and encouraged the exclusive use of the assignats to stabilize finances.
+Lastly, he accused the National Convention of ruining the finances of the state and encouraged the exclusive use of the assignat to stabilize finances.

 Formation

-The Enragés formed in response to the Jacobin's reluctance to restrain the capitalist bourgeois.
-Many Parisians feared that the National Convention protected merchants and shopkeepers at the expense of the sans-culottes.
-The Enragés, though not a cohesive body, offered the working poor a platform to express their dissent.
+The Enragés formed in response to the Jacobins's reluctance to restrain the capitalist bourgeois.
+Many Parisians feared that the National Convention protected merchants and shopkeepers at the expense of the sans-culottes, the lower-class working peoples.
+The Enragés, though not a cohesive body, offered these working poor a platform to express their dissent.
 Their dissent was often conveyed through riots, public demonstrations and passionate oratory.

 Jacques Roux and Jean-Francois Varlet emboldened the Parisian working poor to approach the Jacobin Club on 22 February 1793 and persuade them to place price controls on necessary goods.
 The Enragés appointed two women to represent the movement and their agenda to the National Convention.
-However, the National Convention refused to grant them an audience.
-This provoked outrage and criticism throughout Paris and some went as far as to accuse the National Convention of protecting the merchant elite's interests at the expense of the sans-culottes.
-Further attempts for the Enragés to communicate their position were denied by the National Convention.
+However, the Convention refused to grant them an audience.
+This provoked outrage and criticism throughout Paris, and some went as far as to accuse the National Convention of protecting the merchant elite's interests at the expense of the sans-culottes.
+Further attempts of the Enragés to communicate their position were denied by the National Convention.
 Determined to be heard, they responded with revolt.
 They plundered the homes and businesses of the merchant elite, employing direct action to meet their needs.
-The Enragés were noted for using legal and extra legal means to achieve their ends.
+The Enragés were noted for using both legal and extralegal means to achieve their ends.